inariksit/lic/outline.md

 Philosophical questions: can CG rules *generate* language?
 When the sentence starts off as anything, the rules become truly declarative.
 We do not remove the verb after determiner, we prevent such sequence from being created in the first place.

+Check if the rules already enforce some trivial stuff, like not generating word boundaries in the middle of the symbolic sentence.

 # Conclusions